dotnet/designs/proposed/SerializerGoals5.0.md

 **The recommended plan for 5.0 (in sequence):**
 1. *Required*: implement the required features for the "Minimal" option.
 2. *Optional*: Implement "Reflection features".
-If the result is noticably slower in the steady-state scenarios then we may need to consider contingency plans such as options to control whether to use IL emit or not -- i.e. startup vs. steady-state tradeoffs.
+If the result is noticeably slower in the steady-state scenarios then we may need to consider contingency plans such as options to control whether to use IL emit or not -- i.e. startup vs. steady-state tradeoffs.
 3. *Optional*: pending performance or overlap with other scenarios, implement "Metadata code-gen".
 This avoids all usages of System.Reflection including looking up properties and attributes.
 There may or may not be generated code for getters, setters or constructors depending on the performance of "Reflection features" and linker "tree shaking" requirements.